mattpe/wbma/docs/w1-toolchain.md

 Ultimately, it's your choice.
 WebStrom/PhpStorm is recommended.

 #### WebStorm/PhpStorm

 - free for Metropolia students.
 [Apply for license here](https://www.jetbrains.com/student/)
+  - _@metropolia.fi_ email address needed for a free license
+- full featured IDE
 - quite ready out of the box.
 No need for plugins.
+- based on IntelliJ IDEA, just like Android Studio

 #### Visual Studio Code